KIPAC/Physics89L/docs/index.md

-# Introduction to Laboratory Physics
+# Introduction to Data Analysis, With Python and Jupyter

-These are course notes and resources for Physics 89L (formerly 67), Introduction to Laboratory Physics
+These are course notes and resources for Physics 89L (formerly 67), Introduction to Data Analysis, With Python and Jupyter

 ## Course Descriptions